About Author

 As an author, I am certainly not an expert or an authority on Alzheimer's.
 I am definitely not a professional author and didn't pretend to write an authoritative masterpiece.
 I never pretended to be any one of those things.
 I am simply an ordinary “John Doe” 24/7 Alzheimer's caregiver, husband, sharing my experiences, reactions, and inventing therapies while caring for my wife at home with Alzheimer's.
 We have been married 44 years, 3 kids now grown up, a great dog most of those years, a typical family on our own, trying to hold on to my wife and avoid her shutdown.

 Hospice home care for a loved one with Alzheimer's begins on the very first day it is diagnosed.
 This home care without any outside help is extremely difficult, but usually, there is no other option.
-Outside professional help is always welcome, but cannot respond “in real time” when radical behavioral changes occur.
+Outside professional help cannot respond “in real time” when unforeseen events occur.
 Only home caregivers can do it at that very moment.
 No one has the exact key as to how to respond to these changes, as there are no two profile behavioral changes alike in the same stage of the disease.

 There isn't a set therapy, as each stage of Alzheimer's varies in its characteristics.
 Only your experiences can be your guide.
 “What works for me may not work for you.”

-As a result, I began to invent my own home therapies.
+As a result, I began to invent my own home activities and therapies.
 Family home caregivers find themselves alone, inventing their own home care to mitigate behavioral changes and needs.

 I realize there are other Alzheimer’s home caregivers like me, “amateur”, trying to take care of a loved one with Alzheimer's.
 Like everyone, I was learning the hard way by trial and error to mitigate tremendous changes in behavior with my wife when they were happening.